Temposhark: The Invisible Line (2008 debut album)

 Temposhark filmed four songs live for Fox TV's music show Fearless Music in the US during April 2008.

-Temposhark's animated music video to their single Blame was selected for the Edinburgh International Film Festival 2008.
+Temposhark's animated music video to their single "Blame" was selected for the Edinburgh International Film Festival 2008.
 Directed by New York-based artist Motomichi Nakamura, the video will be screened on 22 June as part of the Mirrorball event focused on music video and music documentaries.

-On 27 June 2008, SXSW Click digital festival announced Temposhark's music video Blame in the top 3 finalists for the best music video of 2008.
+On 27 June 2008, SXSW Click digital festival announced Temposhark's music video "Blame" in the top 3 finalists for the best music video of 2008.
 At the end of July 2008, Temposhark were announced the winner of the Music Video category, and will therefore have their video screened at the 2009 SXSW Film Festival in Austin, Texas.

-Temposhark's music video to Blame was then shortlisted for the Portugal International Music Video Festival ViMUS 2008 and was screened in Póvoa de Varzim, Portugal between 4–7 September 2008.
+Temposhark's music video to "Blame" was then shortlisted for the Portugal International Music Video Festival ViMUS 2008 and was screened in Póvoa de Varzim, Portugal between 4–7 September 2008.

-The Blame video went on to be nominated for a Hollywood Music Award (ceremony in November 2008) whilst also being selected for screening at the San Francisco International Animation Festival (run by the San Francisco Film Society) and at the Holland Animation Film Festival 2008.
+The "Blame" video went on to be nominated for a Hollywood Music Award (ceremony in November 2008) whilst also being selected for screening at the San Francisco International Animation Festival (run by the San Francisco Film Society) and at the Holland Animation Film Festival 2008.

-On 7 September 2008, Temposhark's song Knock Me Out was played on the MTV Video Music Awards 2008.
+On 7 September 2008, Temposhark's song "Knock Me Out" was played on the MTV Video Music Awards 2008.

-In November 2008, Temposhark's video Blame won the New Music Video Awards 2008.
+In November 2008, Temposhark's video "Blame" won the New Music Video Awards 2008.

 Threads (2010 second album)

-In 2009, two new digital singles The World Does Not Revolve Around You and Bye Bye Baby were released, each accompanied by a music video.
-Also in Summer 2009, Diament wrote songs with producer Guy Sigsworth and popstar Diana Vickers.
+In 2009, two new digital singles, "The World Does Not Revolve Around You" and "Bye Bye Baby", were released, each accompanied by a music video.
+Also in Summer 2009, Diament wrote songs with producer Guy Sigsworth and pop star Diana Vickers.

-In April 2010, Temposhark released their second album Threads.
-The album has 11 brand new songs.
-Released on 5 April 2010 as a digital download and reached number 15 in the iTunes Top 20 electronic albums in the UK.
-The digital version of the album includes 2 bonus remixes of the title track by Morgan Page and MaJiKer and PDF downloadable artwork.
+In April 2010, Temposhark released their second album, Threads.
+The album has 11 new songs.
+Released on 5 April 2010 as a digital download, it reached number 15 in the iTunes Top 20 electronic albums in the UK.
+The digital version of the album includes two bonus remixes of the title track by Morgan Page and MaJiKer and PDF downloadable artwork.
 The album reached the US Top 20 in CMJ's college radio albums chart in March 2010.

-In March 2010, Temposhark's song Bye Bye Baby was nominated for an Exposure Music Award in the UK.
+In March 2010, Temposhark's song "Bye Bye Baby" was nominated for an Exposure Music Award in the UK.
 In May 2010, the song also received regular radio play in Germany when released as a single there.

 In May 2010 for an interview with UK magazine The Kaje, Diament described Threads as a "break-up album in many ways.
 A lot of the songs are about the end of a relationship and the start of a new life."
 Diament said the album was originally going to be called Fireworks but after writing the song Threads he decided that title summed up the album's overall mood and continued his earlier concept from his debut The Invisible Line of "how music can really connect people.
 But also of how everyone is interconnected in the world".